alyssa0528/alyssa0528.github.io/_posts/2018-04-06-keeping_it_dry_in_cli.markdown

   end
 ```

-I also discovered that Madrid's site was laid out a little differently in that it didn't really have a race description.
-I therefore had to write a condition that would direct the user to click on Madrid's URL to get more information.
+I also discovered that Madrid's website was laid out a little differently in that it didn't really have a race description.
+I therefore had to write a condition in my code that would direct the user to click on Madrid's URL to get more information.

-Once I reformatted my code, my gem ran smoothly.
+Once I had refactored all of my code, my gem ran smoothly.
 No 42-second wait!
 Now it was scraping attributes only for a particular object (the one the user requests), instead of all 30 objects at once.

 Here's a look at my final code: